 It may not feature on traveller’s bucket lists as often as other parts of the country, but southern India is certainly not short of attractions.
 Whilst northern India offers the wonderful chaos of Delhi, the palaces of Rajasthan and the gleaming Taj Mahal, southern India brings a different set of experiences to the table.
-So if you’re struggling to plan your next adventure, here are six unique experiences in southern India that’ll inspire you to add this region to your itinerary.
+So if you’re struggling to plan your next adventure, here are six unique things to do in southern India that’ll inspire you to add this region to your itinerary.
 (Or you can experience them all on our South India Explorer group tour!)

 Cruising the Kerala backwaters